 Quick Comparison: POS Debit vs. POS Credit

-When a customer pays, the transaction can run as debit or credit.
+When a customer pays, the transaction can run as a debit or a credit.
 The difference may feel invisible at the counter, but it matters for both the shopper and the business.

 Debit takes money straight from the customer’s bank.
 Credit lets them borrow and pay it off later.
 For businesses, debit usually costs less in fees, but many customers prefer the flexibility of credit.